European Court of Auditors: Organisation

-The ECA is composed of one member from each EU Member State, each of whom is appointed unanimously by the Council of the European Union for a renewable term of six years.
+Each EU Member State nominates a candidate to serve as an ECA Member.
+Members are formally appointed by the Council of the European Union after consultation with the European Parliament.
+They are appointed for a renewable term of six years.
 They are not all replaced every six years, however, as their terms do not coincide (four of the original members began with reduced terms of four years for this reason).
 Members are chosen from people who have served in national audit bodies, who are qualified for the office and whose independence is beyond doubt.
 While serving in the Court, members cannot engage in any other professional activities.

 As the body is independent, its members are free to decide their own organisation and rules of procedure, although these must be ratified by the Council of the European Union.
 Since the Treaty of Nice, the ECA can set up "chambers" (with only a few Members each) to adopt certain types of reports or opinions.
+It is currently composed of five audit chambers, each of which has specific areas of responsibility.
+Members are responsible for leading audits and guiding reports through the internal adoption procedure.
+When a report has been adopted, the reporting member presents it to the institutional stakeholders such as the European Parliament and the Council of the European Union, and to the media.

 The ECA is supported by a staff of approximately 800 auditors, translators and administrators recruited as part of the European Civil Service.
 Auditors are divided into auditor groups which inspect and prepare draft reports for the ECA to take decisions upon.
 Inspections take place not only of EU institutions but of any state which receives EU funds, given that 90% of income and expenditure is managed by national authorities rather than the EU.
 Upon finding a fault, the ECA—possessing no legal powers of its own—informs the European Anti-Fraud Office (OLAF), which is the EU's anti-fraud agency.
 The ECA is also assisted by the Secretary-General of the European Court of Auditors, elected by the College of ECA Members, who—along with general management and assistance to the President—draws up draft minutes and keeps archives of decisions, as well as ensuring the publication of reports in the Official Journal of the European Union.